mahyamkashani/StressTest/README.md

 # StressTest
-It is a Stress Test on Memory and Cpu to examine harwares on a new OS
+It is a Stress Test on Memory and Cpu to examine hardwares on a new OS